alsace-research/alsace-research.github.io/landing.md

 				<header class="major">
 					<h3>Services</h3>
 				</header>
 				<p>We provide consulting services around advancing and simplifying technology for corporations and SBAs.
-There is a range of consulting services we offer.</p>
+There is a range of consulting services offered.</p>
 				<ul class="actions">
 					<li><a href="services.html" class="button">Learn more</a></li>
 				</ul>